 Additional Programmatic Highlights

 In addition to our various clinical opportunities, our residents have access to sophisticated information technology tools which both improve patient care and enhance education.
 Patients' records and test results are easily available using our Web-based reporting system.
-Medical databases such as Medline, Ovid, DocLink and UpToDate, as well other electronic aids are easily accessed from multiple sites within the hospital and in the office which facilitate learning.
+Medical databases such as Medline, Ovid, DocLink, LexiComp and UpToDate, as well other electronic aids are easily accessed from multiple sites within the hospital and in the office which facilitate learning.
 EMR is taught, which is a valuable and marketable skill you will take with you upon graduation.

-Other highlights of our program include service and admission caps, and night floats throughout all three years of the program, ensuring adequate rest, access to a full-time phlebotomy service and EKG technician support.
+Other highlights of our program include service and admission caps, and night floats throughout all three years of the program, ensuring adequate rest, access to full-time phlebotomy and EKG support.
 Residents have 24-hour access to our library, which has state-of-the-art search capability in addition to a comprehensive collection of journals.
 Overall, our program offers residents comprehensive training as well as a solid basis in all aspects of internal medicine care.